Our stroke care is all about getting you treated quickly, effectively and with the best shot at recovery — and prevention of a future stroke.

 - Immediate, emergency care: Every second matters during a stroke.
 That's why Rush has extensive processes in place to make sure that our clinicians start preparing for a patient's arrival as soon as we learn someone with a stroke is on their way to our emergency departments.

-- Surgical treatment during a stroke: Rush neurosurgeons have additional training in cerebrovascular surgery to treat all types of stroke emergencies.
+- Surgical treatment during a stroke: Rush neurosurgeons have additional training in cerebrovascular neurosurgery to treat all types of stroke emergencies.
 During emergency stroke treatment they stop the bleeding in a stroke caused by a ruptured blood vessel or remove the clot in a stroke caused by a blocked blood vessel.

 - Nationally recognized stroke care: Rush University Medical Center, Rush Copley Medical Center and Rush Oak Park Hospital have been recognized by the American Heart Association/American Stroke Association with the Get With the Guidelines Stroke Gold Plus Achievement Award.
 In addition, Rush University Medical Center and Rush Oak Park Hospital have received the Stroke Elite Plus Honor Roll Award.
 These awards recognize that Rush hospitals provide timely and effective stroke care that is among the best in the country.